 In this course, we'll use the gulp-cli

 package because it provides a set of commands for working inside the terminal.
-You can find out the installed version with the gulp --version
+You can find the installed version with the gulp --version

 npx gulp --version